 - Inability to Move Arm or Shoulder – this is one of the most common signs associated with Erb’s pals.

-- Arm Bent Toward the Body – an infant suffering with Erb’s Palsy may have the affected arm bent toward the body.
+- Arm Bent Toward the Body – an infant suffering from Erb’s Palsy may have the affected arm bent toward the body.

 - Pain – at times infants affected may have abnormal sensations in the affected area; irregular or intense pain.